BrowserBox/BrowserBox/README.md

 - VF CE, ViewFinder "Community Edition", which is this repository
 - VF Pro, a closed-source edition based on VF CE, with more advanced features including elastic scalability and adaptive streaming
 - VF Personal, your own fully managed VF Pro instance for personal use.
-[Read more about that here](https://personal.dosyago.com)
+[Read more about that here](https://personal.dosyago.com) or see the [Personal](#personal) section below.

 The rest of this README covers VF CE and VF Pro, including how the licenses available for each.